nordmanndev/ubuntu-server-setup/README.md

 cat ~/.ssh/id_rsa.pub
 ```

-Finally, you will be prompted to specify a [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for the server.
+You will further be prompted to specify a [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for the server.
 It will be set to 'Asia/Singapore' if you do not specify a value.

+You will also be asked to provide a `hostname` for your server.

+Finally, you might be asked for your password towards the end when the script attempts to change the default shell to ZSH as the newly created user.

 ## Post setup actions